Constitution & Bylaws

 Section C.

-The functions of the Executive Council shall be as stated in Article VII of the Constitution and shall include, but not be limited to:
+The functions of the Executive Council shall be as stated in Article VIII of the Constitution and shall include, but not be limited to:

 1. Establishing policies appropriate to the Branch objectives stated in the Constitution.